-The Commission agrees with AEMO that the causer pays principle can be strengthened by allowing long deviation payments to be negative, and paid to AEMO by trading participants.
-However, the Commission considers it is preferable to achieve this outcome by including guidance in the NGR in relation to the calculation of deviation charges and deviation payments (which calculations are required by the NGR to be set out in the Procedures) and by including a definition of "deviation price".
+The Commission agreed with AEMO that the causer pays principle could be strengthened by allowing long deviation payments to be negative, and paid to AEMO by trading participants.
+However, the Commission considered that it was preferable to achieve this outcome by including guidance in the NGR in relation to the calculation of deviation charges and deviation payments (the NGR requires these calculations to be set out in the Procedures) and by including a definition of "deviation price".